The Security Component

 The Security Component¶

 The Security component provides a complete security system for your web application.
 It ships with facilities for authenticating using HTTP basic authentication, interactive form login or X.509 certificate login, but also allows you to implement your own authentication strategies.
-Furthermore, the component provides ways to authorize authenticated users based on their roles, and it contains an advanced ACL system.
+Furthermore, the component provides ways to authorize authenticated users based on their roles.

 If you install this component outside of a Symfony application, you must

 vendor/autoload.php file in your code to enable the class

 The Security component is divided into several smaller sub-components which can be used separately:

 - It provides all the common security features, from authentication to authorization and from encoding passwords to loading users.

 - It integrates the core sub-component with the HTTP protocol to handle HTTP requests and responses.